hygieia/hygieia/Setup.md

     You can pick and choose which collectors are applicable for your DevOps toolset or you can write your own collector and plug it in.

-    ###How to build the project
+    ### How to build the project

     We have included a parent pom for your use, the parent pom will build each of the individual projects in correct order.

-    * In the root folder where master pom.xml resides execute below command
+    * In the root folder, where the master `pom.xml` file resides, execute the command below:

-   <code> mvn --settings [Path to your settings.xml] clean compile install package </code>
+            mvn --settings [Path to your settings.xml] clean compile install package